jasp-stats/jasp-desktop/Resources/Help/analyses/anovabayesian.md

   - Specific model terms: Place the factors that should be included in the model in this box.

 #### Post Hoc Tests
-If there is a significant effect of the independent variable, the analysis can be followed up by performing a post hoc test to see which specific levels of an independent variable differ from the other levels.
+The analysis can be followed up by performing a post hoc test to see which specific levels of an independent variable differ from the other levels.
 To perform a post hoc test, drag the factor name to perform the post hoc test on to the right column.
 <details>
   <summary><b>GIF demonstration:  Post hoc test</b></summary>
   <img src="analyses/gif/bayes_posthoc_anova.gif"/>